-I am informed that the answer is as follows -
+2. I am informed that the answer is as follows -

 The question is asking for the composition of the 52nd Synod.
 There are some differences as compared to the 51st Synod.
-Overall, the number of lay members of Synod has declined by two and the number of clergy members has increased by three.
+Overall, the number of lay members of Synod has increased by three and the number of clergy members has increased by five.